Aerospace & Defense has been saved

 Key issues affecting Aerospace & Defense companies

-Talent management: Despite layoffs to reduce costs, A&D organizations are still in dire need of science, technology, machinist, and engineering talent to continue to support future growth.
+Talent management: Despite layoffs to reduce costs, most A&D organizations are still in need of science, technology, machinist, and engineering talent to continue to support future growth.
 Attracting and retaining critical talent is increasingly viewed as a top strategic issue by C-suite executives, boards of directors, and senior human resources executives.